 Medicare has 4 parts

 Part C is actually a combination of Parts A and B but it’s only known as Part C when it’s provided by private insurers.
 It’s called Medicare Advantage.
 The private insurance companies must be approved by Medicare, and must provide all hospital and medical benefits covered by Medicare.
-The private insurers in Medicare Advantage charge a monthly fee, and some include the Part D prescription drug coverage (see “Part D” next paragraph), as well as vision, hearing, and dental coverage.
+The private insurers in Medicare Advantage charge a monthly premium, and some include the Part D prescription drug coverage (see “Part D” next paragraph), as well as extra benefits like vision, hearing, and dental coverage.
 Part C is not available everywhere.
 Medicare Advantage plans can be PPOs, HMOs, or fee-for-service plans.
 (See the section “Types of health plans” for more on these different plans.)
 There’s also a Part C Medicare Special Needs plan, which is designed for people with long-term health problems.
 These plans must include Parts A, B, and D coverage.

 A lot of confusing information and rumors about how Medicare benefits change (or don’t change) under the new health care law have been going around.
 If you have Medicare questions, call 1-800-633-4227 or contact your local Social Security office.
 You can also go online to www.medicare.gov to find the annual Medicare handbook, or get personalized Medicare counseling at no cost to you through the State Health Insurance Assistance Program (SHIP).
 Contact information for each state SHIP is included in the back of the printed Medicare handbook or online at www.medicare.gov.

 Private insurance coverage that can be added to Medicare (Medicare Supplement Insurance or Medigap)